p3r7/blog/_posts/2020-01-12-emacs-is-no-editor.md

 [Vladimir Dikan](https://www.ivorysiegetower.com/) made a similar point in his [Ode to Emacs](https://www.ivorysiegetower.com/posts/an-ode-to-emacs.html) post about Emacs being a _"textual UI tool"_ and how useful it can be to _"unify[...] the text-processing tasks"_.

+[Bozhidar Batsov](https://batsov.com/) sums it up in his [Why Emacs: Redux](https://batsov.com/articles/2021/11/16/why-emacs-redux/) post:

+>Emacs is not really an editor either!
+I believe that Emacs is the ultimate editor building material.
+The out-of-the-box experience is kind of basic and somewhat weird, but I don’t think that anyone should be using Emacs like this.
+You take this simple foundation, you shape and mold it to your taste and preferences and you end up with the best possible editor for you and you alone.
+That’s the reason why you should consider using Emacs.

 ## Notes